baibaratsky/php-mailgun/README.md

 echo Yii::app()->mailgun->sendMessage($message);
 ```
-All the methods of the main library class are available in Yii component.
+All the methods of the main library class are available in the Yii component.

 ---